Skip to main content

 • If you want to make your home more fire resilient, view this How Fire Hardening Works guide to learn more about the things you can do to improve your homes resistance to wildfire.

-To implement Senate Bill (SB) 762, the division is developing rules that will amend the 2021 ORSC Section R327 to apply to all new dwellings and the accessory structures of dwellings in extreme and high wildfire risk classes in the wildland-urban interface and to extend the standards to apply to existing dwellings that are replacing exterior elements of the structure.
+To implement Senate Bill (SB) 762 (2021) and SB 80 (2023), the division is developing rules that will amend the ORSC Section R327 to apply to all new dwellings and the accessory structures of dwellings in high wildfire hazard zones in the wildland-urban interface and to extend the standards to apply to existing dwellings that are replacing exterior elements of the structure.

 Timeline for adopting amendments